RarelyCharlie/rarelycharlie.github.io/_guide/harm.md

 QUIZ
 {:.dummyquiz}

-# Why some members talk about harm
+# Why members talk about harm

 Members talk about harm for a variety of reasons.
 They might be the person causing the harm, or they might be the person harmed, or they might be both.